andredfaria/andredfaria/README.md

 ## Computer Science student and working as a Full Stack Developer.
  - 🔭  I'm looking to collaborate on projects to learn more and more.
-- 🖥️📱 Currently work in the mobile and desktop web development.
+- 🖥️📱 Currently work in the desktop web development.
 - 🤝 Open to partnership, contact us for more information

 <p align='center'>